brahmatejadarisi2000/FoodiesNest/README.md

 # FoodiesNest

-Developed a Swiggy-inspired app using React and Styled Components, combining a visually appealing UI with efficient styling.
+Created an application inspired by Swiggy, utilizing React and styled with CSS, to blend a visually appealing user interface with effective styling.

 ## Technologies Used